 The Public Domain Strategy and Appendix A of the Mascot Town Centre Precinct Masterplan presents concepts as an outline of design objectives.
-Copies of these documents are available on the Council's website - www.botanybay.nsw.gov.au Design development and documentation of all the illustrated spaces will be subject to consultation with Council, to determine appropriate use and furnishing.
+Copies of these documents are available on the Council's website.
+Design development and documentation of all the illustrated spaces will be subject to consultation with Council, to determine appropriate use and furnishing.